melizalab/comp-neurosci/resources/syllabus.md

 toy systems that capture some aspect of how a particular system in the brain is performing its function.
-As we'll discuss, there are many different kinds of models and ways of building them, but one of the most useful functions of a model is that it can be used like a lens that can reveal structure in our data and help us filter out the noise.
+As we'll discuss, there are many different kinds of models and ways of building them, but one of the most useful functions of a model is that it can be used like a lens that reveals structure in our data and helps us filter out the noise.

 This course will introduce you to foundational principles of computational modeling in the brain using a hands-on approach with exercises that will also